 have produced a collection of short videos that introduce some UNIX commands that are particularly helpful for running an FMRI data analysis with their tools.

 For background, there is a really good online tutorial hosted at EE at University of Surrey.
 The terminal / shell.
+This is a bit more of a deep dive.

 You can also have a look at the brief online course at Software Carpentry, which looks really good.